What Is Preventive Maintenance? (Types, Examples & Benefits)

 Preventive maintenance is the proactive approach of regularly inspecting, servicing and maintaining equipment, machinery or facilities to prevent unexpected breakdowns and costly repairs.
 Instead of waiting for something to go wrong and reacting to it, preventive maintenance involves scheduling routine checks and regular maintenance activities like lubrication, adjustments and replacements to keep assets in optimal working condition.

 Preventive maintenance is undeniably critical to any maintenance strategy.
 It’s key to lowering maintenance costs, reducing unplanned downtime, improving asset lifespan and efficiency, and increasing workplace safety.
 The goal of preventive maintenance is to prevent equipment failure before it occurs and to reduce the risk of accidents.
-Ultimately, taking certain precautions to ensure minimal risk to your business means that you and your staff can focus on improving what already works, instead of having to repair what is broken.
+Ultimately, taking certain precautions to ensure minimal risk to your business means that you can focus on improving what already works, instead of repairing what is broken.

-Any type of maintenance that is not reactive (i.e., a response to a problem, malfunctioning equipment, technology, etc.) is preventive, and there are many different types of preventive maintenance that relate to different areas of a business or specific timing.
-Time-based maintenance, usage-based maintenance, predictive maintenance and prescriptive maintenance are all different preventive maintenance methods.
+Any type of maintenance that is not reactive (i.e., a response to a problem, malfunctioning equipment, technology) is preventive, and there are many different types of preventive maintenance that relate to different areas of a business or specific timing.

 Types of Preventive Maintenance